Chavez re-election team expands social media reach via Twitter

-CARACAS (Reuters) - Venezuela’s verbose Hugo Chavez is reaching out to voters with tweets sent as text messages to even the most basic mobile phones as the socialist president fights a vigorous opposition campaign in the Twitter-mad country ahead of an October 7 election.
+CARACAS, July 14 (Reuters) - Venezuela’s verbose Hugo Chavez is offering to send supporters his tweets to their mobile phones as the socialist president fights a vigorous opposition campaign across the Twitter-mad country ahead of an Oct.
+7 election.

 Chavez has had three cancer operations in the last year and his delicate health means he has not been able to travel anywhere near as much as his younger rival, Henrique Capriles.